thomast1906/DevOps-The-Hard-Way-Azure/1-Azure/2-Create-Azure-AD-Group-AKS-Admins.md

 2. What the Script Does

     The script performs these actions:
-    - [ ] Creates an Azure AD Group named `devopsthehardway-aks-group`
+    - [ ] Creates an Azure AD Group named `devopsthehardway-aks-group` with a descriptive purpose
     - [ ] Adds the current user (logged into Az CLI) to the `devopsthehardway-aks-group`
-    - [ ] Outputs the Azure AD Group ID
+    - [ ] Outputs the Azure AD Group ID in a clear, formatted way for later use

 **Important Note**
-Make sure to note down the Azure AD Group ID displayed at the end of the script execution.
-You'll need this for AKS Terraform configurations later.
+Make sure to save the Azure AD Group ID displayed at the end of the script execution.
+You'll need this for AKS Terraform configurations in the following sections.

 ## 🔍 Verification
 To ensure the group was created successfully: